 To keep traffic flowing smoothly enter the parking lot from the south, through the south driveway.
-When exiting, use the center drive to head south or the north drive to head north.
+When exiting, use the north drive to head north, if you need to head south you will have to go around the block.
+At the Goold intersection, turn RIGHT, again circling the block if needing to head west.
+This will allow everyone to move faster.